syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/searching.md

 The following example demonstrates how to set an initial search in the grid using the `searchSettings` property.
 The `searchSettings` property is set with the following values:

 1. `Fields`: **CustomerID** specifies that the search should be performed only in the 'CustomerID' field.
-2. `0perator`: **contains** indicates that the search should find records that contain the specified search key.
+2. `Operator`: **contains** indicates that the search should find records that contain the specified search key.
 3. `Key`: **Ha** is the initial search key that will be applied when the grid is rendered.
 4. `IgnoreCase`: **true** makes the search case-insensitive.
 5. `IgnoreAccent`: **true** will ignores diacritic characters or accents during the search operation.